 Usually, when you think of long term foods you do not think of spam, but in addition to being cheap, highly nutritious it also has an extremely long shelf life.
 It does contain some preservatives but what it truly makes it nonperishables for a long time is its high salt content.

 Tea has been used for thousands of years, these were considered a luxury item at one point in history but today you can find tea at any market.
-One important thing to keep in mind before buying tea is that you only should buy tea leaves, not tea’s mixed in with fruits as these have a lot lower shelf life.
+One important thing to keep in mind before buying tea is that you only should buy tea leaves, not tea mixed in with fruits as these have a lot of lower shelf life.

 Provided you store them correctly they can have a very long shelf life.
 Make sure that you vacuum seal them and keep it in a dark cool environment.

-Although mostly considered a spice this will come in handy at special occasions to make life feel more normal in an SHTF situation.
+Although mostly considered a spice this will come in handy on special occasions to make life feel more normal in an SHTF situation.
 Due to its high content of alcohol it has virtually an unlimited shelf life, just keep in mind that alcohol evaporates quickly and if the bottle isn’t sealed properly it will go bad fast.

 In addition to being consumed this can also be used as a cleaning product, disinfectant and as a food preservative.
 You can virtually pickle almost anything with white vinegar.

-There are a lot of foods which you do not think that can last for over 25 years, but if sored correctly you can drag out these foods shelf life for even longer.
+There are a lot of foods that you do not think that can last for over 25 years, but if sored correctly you can drag out these foods shelf life for even longer.
 The biggest threat for how long will the shelf life be of any food is water, oxygen, and constant temperature fluctuation.
 My recommendation is to create a food pantry and before you buy any food to make sure that there is no mold on the walls forming and that the temperature is fairly constant during the year.